-Explanation: Dave's computer network was not compromised, nor did he uncover a bug in Bitcoin-Qt.
+Explanation: Dave’s computer network was not compromised, nor did he uncover a bug in Bitcoin-Qt.
 Instead, his copy of Bitcoin-Qt running on the desktop used the last available pool address held jointly with the laptop.
-On his last transaction, Dave's change was sent to an address unknown to the laptop.
+On his last transaction, Dave’s change was sent to an address generated on the desktop, but unknown to the wallet.

 Recovery: Back up the wallets on both the laptop and the desktop.
 Export all private keys from both computers, and sweep them into a new wallet.
 If sharing wallets is critical, don’t continue using Bitcoin-Qt.

-- Don't use Bitcoin-Qt to share wallets among multiple computers.
-Use Electrum or Armory, which were designed specifically with this use case in mind.
+- Don’t use old versions of Bitcoin-Qt to share wallets among multiple computers.
+Use Electrum or a more recent version of Bitcoin Core, which were designed specifically with this use case in mind.

 5. Theft from an Imported Paper Wallet

 Frank received a paper wallet containing 2 BTC as a gift at a company event.
 Eager to see how Bitcoin works, he installed MultiBit and imported the paper wallet’s private key.
 Not seeing a need to keep the paper wallet, Frank threw it into the recycling bin at his office.

 Over time, Frank depleted his Bitcoin funds.
 To re-fund his wallet, Frank bought an additional 2 BTC from Coinbase and then transferred them into his MultiBit wallet.